 What if we always went with the practice of Step 1: Calm Down, taking one big breath?
 This is not the breath that stays in our chest and brings our shoulders to our ears, but the kind of deep breath that invites our belly to fill and rise, and then fall as we exhale out the tension and aggressive reactions to which we’ve become accustomed.

 Our lives are busy and fast-paced nowadays.
-Between family, work, travel, activities, cooking from scratch, volunteering or school, many of us are constantly on the go and feeling stressed about it too.
-Amid the hustle and bustle, it's important to make an effort to practice self-care so we don't burn bright and then burn out.
+Between family, work, activities, cooking from scratch, volunteering, school, or multiple other obligations, many of us are constantly handling challenges and feeling stressed about it too.
+Due to the current global circumstances, we may be dealing with additional stressors that cause excess worry or fear.
+Amid the hustle and bustle, it’s important to make an effort to practice self-care so we don’t burn bright and then burn out.

 Truly satisfying self-care will leave us rejuvenated and ready to take on new challenges – not feeling weighed down or overwhelmed.